Stirling: Education

 The University of Stirling opened in 1967 on a greenfield site outside the town.
-Currently there are 11,100 students studying at the university, of which 7,995 are undergraduates and 3,105 are postgraduates.
-There are 120 nationalities represented on the university campus, with 19% of students coming from overseas.
+In 2025 the university had 18,500 students globally, of whom over 11,000 are undergraduates and over 6,000 are postgraduates.
+There are over 140 nationalities represented on the university campus, with more than 30% of students being international.
 It has grown into a major research centre, with a large Innovation Park located immediately adjacent to the main university campus.
 Innovation Park has grown since its initiation in 1993, and is now home to 40 companies engaging in various forms of research and development.
 In January 2008 it was announced that students from Singapore would be able to gain degrees in retail from the University of Stirling in a tie-up with the country's Nanyang Polytechnic (NYP).
 Stirling is also home to part of the wider Forth Valley College which was formed on 1 August 2005 from the merger of Falkirk, Stirling and Clackmannan colleges.

 There are four main high schools in Stirling itself – Stirling High School, with a school roll of 964 pupils, Wallace High School with 958 pupils, St Modan's High School with 912 pupils, and Bannockburn High School in Broomridge with 752 pupils.
 All the city's secondary school premises have been redeveloped as a result of a Public-private partnership scheme.
 Stirling also has a Gaelic-medium unit situated in the city's Riverside Primary School which teaches pupils from across Stirling and Clackmannanshire through the medium of Scottish Gaelic.
+Queen Victoria School, an agency of the Ministry of Defence, is in Dunblane, near Stirling.